 Spirit of God incessantly prays for you to bring you to glory.
 What a great truth that is.
 Let's pray.

 Father, just the contemplation of these things is staggering to us.
 We are definitely searching the deep things.
-We don't understand the trinity.
+We don't understand the Trinity.
 It is mystery as to its essential character, how to define three in one.
-We don't understand the communion between the members of that trinity.
+We don't understand the communion between the members of that Trinity.
 We can't comprehend it.
 But the limits of our understanding don't limit our joy.
-All we need to know is that you the father and you the son and you the Holy Spirit are guaranteeing that we will be glorified.
-That the plan will come to its fruition.
+All we need to know is that you the Father and you the Son and you the Holy Spirit are guaranteeing that we will be glorified, that the plan will come to its fruition.
 This is immense truth.
 We couldn't hang on.
 We don't even know how to pray, let alone how to live, how to protect ourselves.
 We don't even know what's coming.
 We can't even see the kingdom of darkness work.
-We don't know when demons are around or not, when Satan is here or isn't here.
-We don't know what circumstances we can bear and which we couldn't, which would destroy our faith but you do.
-And you keep us by your power.
+We don't know when demons are around or not, when Satan’s here or isn't here.
+We don't know what circumstances we can bear and which we couldn't, which would destroy our faith, but You do.
+And You keep us by Your power.
 We wouldn't have it any other way.
 We didn't deserve to be justified.
 We don't deserve to be sanctified and we certainly don't deserve to be glorified and that's the point.
-That gives you all the glory.
-For such a display of grace, we praise your name and that we should be the recipients of it is overwhelming and fills our hearts with thanksgiving.
-We thank you in Christ's name, Amen.
+That gives You all the glory.
+For such a display of grace, we praise Your name and that we should be the recipients of it is overwhelming and fills our hearts with thanksgiving.
+We thank You in Christ's name, amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).